vertica/VerticaPy/docs/source/user_guide_introduction_vdf.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_intro_vdf_mem.html

-The :py:func:`~verticapy.vDataFrame` only uses about 37KB!
+The :py:mod:`~verticapy.vDataFrame` only uses about 37KB!
 By storing the data in the Vertica database, and only recording the user's data modifications in memory, the memory usage is reduced to a minimum.

 With VerticaPy, we can take advantage of Vertica's structure and scalability, providing fast queries without ever loading the data into memory.
 In the above examples, we've seen that in-memory processing is much more expensive in both computation and memory usage.
 This often leads to the decesion to downsample the data, which sacrfices the possibility of further data insights.

-The :py:func:`~verticapy.vDataFrame` structure
+The :py:mod:`~verticapy.vDataFrame` structure
 ----------------------------------------------

 Now that we've seen the performance and memory benefits of the vDataFrame, let's dig into some of the underlying structures and methods that produce these great results.

-:py:func:`~verticapy.vDataFrame`s are composed of columns called :py:mod:`vDataColumn`s.
-To view all :py:mod:`vDataColumn`s in a :py:func:`~verticapy.vDataFrame`, use the :py:func:`~verticapy.get_columns` method:
+:py:mod:`~verticapy.vDataFrame`s are composed of columns called :py:mod:`vDataColumn`s.
+To view all :py:mod:`vDataColumn`s in a :py:mod:`~verticapy.vDataFrame`, use the :py:func:`~verticapy.get_columns` method:

 .. ipython:: python

     expedia.get_columns()

-To access a :py:func:`~verticapy.vDataColumn`, specify the column name in square brackets, for example:
+To access a :py:mod:`~verticapy.vDataColumn`, specify the column name in square brackets, for example:

 .. note::